Vice President for Student Affairs

 Brandon Price has over 20 years of experience in higher education.
 Prior to his appointment as the Associate Vice President for Student Success at Stanislaus State, he served in a variety of roles at Columbia College including Associate Dean of Student Equity and Success, Dean of Student Services, and Dean of Career Technical Education and Economic Development.

 While serving at Columbia College, his responsibilities included coordination of the institution’s Student Equity and Success Advisory Council and oversight of a variety of special programs including Extended Opportunity Programs and Services (EOPS), Disabled Student Programs and Services (DSPS), TRiO, and CalWORKS, as well as additional programs serving former foster youth, veterans, incarcerated students, English language learners, and dual enrolled students.

 Dr. Price’s passion for promoting student equity and success has also been evident in his research which has included examinations of: rural student access and success; student self-efficacy among STEM students; Hispanic student matriculation in graduate education; and research regarding the effect of peer interaction on student retention and graduation.

-Prior to his employment at Columbia College, he served in a variety of roles here at Stanislaus State including Director of Student Leadership and Development, Judicial Affairs Officer, and as a faculty member in the Economics Department and Liberal Studies Department.
+Prior to his time at Columbia College, he served in a variety of roles at Stanislaus State including Director of Student Leadership and Development, Judicial Affairs Officer, and as a faculty member in the Economics Department and Liberal Studies Department.
 Dr. Price stated “I am very excited to return to Stanislaus State and contribute to the institution’s continued efforts to promote success among all of our students.
 I’m truly honored to have another opportunity to work with the wonderful students and colleagues that make this campus community so special.”
 Dr. Price earned his doctorate in educational leadership, master’s degree in public administration, and bachelor’s degree in economics at Stanislaus State.